arpit6232/PES-Assignment-1/README.md

 # PES-Assignment-1
+Author: Arpit Savarkar

+## Repository Comments
+_Contains_
 Code for Assignment 1 for PES, ECEN-5813, Fall 2020

 Repository for PES-Assignment 1

+- <b>bit_operations.h - Header file which contains the function prototypes and enumerators needed for bit_operations.c
+- <b>bit_operations.c - The main script for bit manipulation and data representation styles (decimal, binary and hexadecimal) and code for hexdump from a specific location</b>

 Involves Six Functions and Unit Tests and helper functions for the following
 1) uint_to_binstr(char *str, size_t size, uint32_t num, uint8_t nbits)